carlrakwireless/guide-on-technical-content-PH/README.md

     git pull

 This will ensure that your are updated with PH-Review.
 This is very important to have a clean pull request later.
+Be mindful that your local copy of PH-Review should never be ahead of any commit from the origin/PH-Review.
+There should be no diverging.
+Fast-forwarding might usually happen since origin/PH-Review is contantly changing.

 ### Create a new branch where you can work on your changes